astronomer/docs/learn/debugging-dags.md

 using `astro dev logs -s`.
 - If too many runs of your DAG are being scheduled after you unpause it, you most likely need to set `catchup=False` in your DAG's parameters.

-If your DAG is running but not on the schedule you expected, review the [DAG scheduling and timetables in Airflow](scheduling-in-airflow.md) guide.
+If your DAG is running, but not on the schedule you expected, review the [DAG Schedule DAGs in Airflow](scheduling-in-airflow.md) guide.
 If you are using a custom timetable, ensure that the data interval for your DAG run does not precede the DAG start date.

 ## Common task issues